emacuo/sap-on-aws-immersion-day/README.md

 2. Login as HANA administrator for the `HDB` database:

 ```
-`$ su - hdbadm
+su - hdbadm
-Password: Aws12345`
+Password: Aws12345
 ```

-1. Create an entry in the HANA `hdbuserstore` to connect to `SYSTEMDB` with the user `SYSTEM`.
+3. Create an entry in the HANA `hdbuserstore` to connect to `SYSTEMDB` with the user `SYSTEM`.
 Use the command `hdbuserstore -i set SYSTEM <hostname>:3NN13@SYSTEMDB SYSTEM <Password>` to perform this task.
 Note that you can get the hostname of your HANA instance through the `hostname` command (should be `hanaonaws01`).
 Use the port `30013`, since the HANA instance number in this case is 00.
 Use `Aws12345` as a password.

 ```
-`$ hostname`
+hostname
-$ hdbuserstore -i set SYSTEM hanaonaws01:30013@SYSTEMDB SYSTEM Aws12345
+hdbuserstore -i set SYSTEM hanaonaws01:30013@SYSTEMDB SYSTEM Aws12345
 ```

-1. Launch `hdbsql` command to execute SQL statements against the database and list the latest 10 backups of the backup catalog (some old backups could appear):
+4. Launch `hdbsql` command to execute SQL statements against the database and list the latest 10 backups of the backup catalog (some old backups could appear):

 ```
-$ hdbsql -U SYSTEM
+hdbsql -U SYSTEM
->> select top 50 * from m_backup_catalog order by SYS_START_TIME DESC
+select top 50 * from m_backup_catalog order by SYS_START_TIME DESC
 ```

-1. Execute a full backup of the system database by using the following SQL statement:
+5. Execute a full backup of the system database by using the following SQL statement:

 ```
->> BACKUP DATA USING BACKINT ('/usr/sap/HDB/SYS/global/hdb/backint/SYSTEMDB/')
+BACKUP DATA USING BACKINT ('/usr/sap/HDB/SYS/global/hdb/backint/SYSTEMDB/')
 ```

 The backup process can take quite a bit of time (minimum 30m) with the default settings of the AWS Backint Agent.
 It is possible to fine tune the agent in order to get better performances to speed-up the backup process by increasing the size of the `data_backup_buffer_size` and the number of `parallel_data_backup_backint_channels`.
 More information can be found in the [AWS SAP HANA Guide](https://docs.aws.amazon.com/sap/latest/sap-hana/aws-backint-agent-installing-configuring.html#aws-backint-agent-sap-hana-parameters).

-1. Check the backups creation in the destination Amazon S3 bucket via AWS Management Console
+6. Check the backups creation in the destination Amazon S3 bucket via AWS Management Console
-2. While performing the backup, you can move to the following task by opening a new connection with the HANA instance by AWS Systems Manager Session Manager (as done at the beginning of this step)
+7. While performing the backup, you can move to the following task by opening a new connection with the HANA instance by AWS Systems Manager Session Manager (as done at the beginning of this step)
-3. [Optional] At finished backup, you can list again the backups through the previous SQL statement in hdbsql:
+8. [Optional] At finished backup, you can list again the backups through the previous SQL statement in hdbsql:

 ```
->> select top 50 * from m_backup_catalog order by SYS_START_TIME DESC
+select top 50 * from m_backup_catalog order by SYS_START_TIME DESC
 ```

 In this case, the new backup files will be listed as an output.